 - When leaving the home or office for an extended period of time, turn the temperature down to 55 degrees – rather than turning the heat completely off – to prevent problems from freezing temperatures.

-Should a pipe burst due to freezing or under any other circumstances, always know how to shut off the main water line servicing the home or office building.
+Should a pipe burst due to freezing or under any other circumstances, always know how to turn off water at the main meter servicing the home or office building.